Chevrolet C/K (first generation)

 The first generation of the C/K series is a range of trucks that was manufactured by General Motors from the 1960 to 1966 model years.
-Marketed by both the Chevrolet and GMC divisions, the C/K trucks replaced the Task Force generation of trucks.
+Marketed by both the Chevrolet and GMC divisions, the C/K trucks replaced the previous Task Force generation of trucks.
 The first General Motors pickup trucks developed on a dedicated truck platform (no longer a derivative of the GM A platform), the C/K series included pickup trucks, chassis-cab trucks, and medium/heavy commercial trucks.

 Breaking from GM tradition, the 1960 truck line was not given a generational name by the company.
-As part of a new model nomenclature introduced by GMC, C denoted two-wheel drive vehicles and K is used for 4x4 drive layout.
+As part of a new model nomenclature introduced by GMC, C denoted two-wheel-drive vehicles and K is used for a four-wheel-drive drive layout.
 Replacing second-party conversions, 4x4 drive was offered as a factory-supplied option for the first time.
 Alongside pickup trucks, the C/K light truck line served as the basis of the fifth generation of the Chevrolet Suburban/GMC Carryall, which was marketed as either a truck-based wagon (SUV) or a panel van.

 Produced by multiple sites across the United States and Canada, the model line was also produced in South America.
-For the 1967 model year, GM introduced a second generation of the C/K, naming it the coral Action-Line series.
+For the 1967 model year, GM introduced a second generation of the C/K, naming it the "Action-Line" series.